Call Today! Free Immediate Response (818) 781-1570

 Possession of Marijuana

-California Health and Safety Code 11357 is the most common drug charge is Los Angeles.
+California Health and Safety Code 11357 is the most common drug charge in Los Angeles.
 Most recently, Proposition 64 radically reshaped the illegality of marijuana-related conduct as well as the penalties associated with unlawful marijuana-related activity.
+Having a prescription for medical marijuana is a defense to marijuana possession charges.

 The unlawful possession of marijuana is punished based on the age of the defendant, the amount of the controlled drug substance involved, and the setting in which the alleged possession occurred.

-Each marijuana possession case is fact-specific and crafting the best possible defense will require a careful examination of the particular circumstances of your case.
+Each marijuana possession case is fact-specific, and crafting the best possible defense will require a careful examination of the particular circumstances of your case.
 Call our experienced Los Angeles drug crime lawyers to review your case.

 Possession of a Controlled Substance